mozilla/miracle/docs/api.rst

 API
 ===

-The miracle service provides a couple of API endpoints.
-The two primary endpoints allow you to share your data with and upload it to the service.
+The miracle service provides a couple of API endpoint.

-The other allows you to ask the service to forget and delete all data about you.
+The main API endpoint allows you to share your data with and upload it to the service.

 JWK